WinVector/wrapr/extras/MacrosInR.md

 We are assuming the difference is much finer control of environments (the `expr()` object being of `class` `call` and not carrying an `environment`, and `quo()` object being of class `quosuer` and carrying an `environment`).
 However the `bquote()` object is of `class` `call` (without an environment) and the function `eval()` does take an environment argument, so with some care it is quite possible to reasonably control environments when using `bquote()`.

-`rlang` environment control is powerful, allowing an expression of the form "`a - a`" that evaluates to a non-zero value.
+`rlang` environment control is powerful.
+For instance it can build an expression of the form "`a - a`" that evaluates to a large non-zero value.

 ``` r
 library("rlang")